Yixuan-Wang/blog-contents/comp/coq-curry-howard-correspondence.md

   - coq
 ---

-What is Curry-Howard Correspondence and how does the type system of Coq implements it.
+What is Curry-Howard Correspondence and how does the type system of Coq implement it.

 <!-- more -->